dianavile/CV/README.md

 ## Education
 ### IT Academy @Barcelona Activa/Cybernarium (2020)
 In June, I started the FrontEnd Web Development Bootcamp at the IT Academy in Cybernarium, Barcelona Activa.
-Due to the Covid-19 pandemie, all class material is online.
+Due to the Covid-19 pandemie, all class material is online & inhouse.
 Git, XAMPP, MySQL, SQL Queries, HTML5, CSS3 (Flexbox, Grid, Animations), SASS, Bootstrap, JavaScript, React & Redux are the skills we are trained.
-We also get classes in Algorithm and Object Oriented Programming (OOP) in JavaScript, explained in Java. https://cibernarium.barcelonactiva.cat/es/it-academy
+We also get classes in Algorithm and Object Oriented Programming (OOP) in JavaScript. https://cibernarium.barcelonactiva.cat/es/it-academy

 ### UX Designer Nanodegree @Udacity (2020)